Everybody makes mistakes, but they’re particularly painful when they cost you hard-earned cash.

 5. Ignoring your credit

-Problem: A good credit score is important because it affects interest rates you pay for loans, insurance rates, credit offers and even job offers.
+Problem: A good credit score is important because it affects loan interest rates, insurance rates, credit offers and even job offers.
 Yet many people don’t even bother to keep track of their score.

-How to avoid it: Understand the cost of bad credit and take steps to improve yours.
-Take a few minutes today and get a free copy of your credit report at AnnualCreditReport.com.
-If your credit score is poor, study up on ways to get it in shape with “7 Fast Ways to Raise Your Credit Score.”
+How to avoid it: Understand the true cost of bad credit, and take steps to improve yours.
+Take a few minutes today, and get a free copy of your credit report at AnnualCreditReport.com.
+If your credit score is poor, study up on how to boost it.

 6. Not asking for a better deal